Beware The Self-Centered

 There's amber, gold, and scarlet, which appeals

-Sleep well, my charming lady, until dawn,
+O charming lady, dance until the dawn,

 Then dance again as all the stars look on.